vendasta/setup-new-computer-script/README.md

 # Setup a New Developer Computer
 This script will help with the quick setup and installation of tools and applications for new developers at Vendasta.
 Tested in Mac OS 10.14, 10.15, and 11.

+This script hasn't been tested on M1 Macs.

 You can run this script multiple times without issue.
 You can also run it on a partially set-up computer and it will only install what is missing.

 The script will create/modify `.bash_profile` and `.zprofile` with path and autocomplete sources.
 If you do run it on an already set-up computer, please check these files for any duplicated paths/imports/etc.